bugzmanov/nes_ebook/src/chapter_6_2.md

    }
 ```

-In addition to scanline position, PPU would immidiately trigger NMI if both of these conditions are met:
+In addition to scanline position, PPU would immediately trigger NMI if both of these conditions are met:
 * PPU is VBLANK state
 * "Generate NMI" bit in the controll Register is updated from 0 to 1.